S2E2/s2e2.github.io/releases/index.md

 You can find the latest stable version of S2E on master.
 We compile here from time to time a list of features available as of a given date.

+### 03 Feb 2020

+ * Upgraded to LLVM 9.0.0 from 3.9.1.
+ * S2E now compiles with Clang 9.0.
+ * Consolidated the 14 repositories that composed ``libs2e`` into a [monorepo](https://github.com/s2e/s2e).
+   The old repositories will be deleted after Feb 14.

 ### 07 Dec 2019

  * Upgraded the code generation backend (TCG, Tiny Code Generator) from version 1.0 to 4.0.
    This is a prerequisite for upgrading the x86 translator to support new instruction sets.
  * Tutorial on how to [profile](https://s2e.systems/docs/Profiling/ProfilingS2E.html) S2E.